I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account

-Within the field of AAC research, several AI-based techniques have been proposed to predict or expand on users' typed messages~\cite{valencia2024compa, valencia_less_2023}. \textit{Kwickchat}~\cite{shen_kwickchat_2022} is a sentence-based text entry system that allows AAC users to generate replies with minimal input by predicting sentences based on keyword entry. \citet{cai_using_2023} demonstrated the potential of LLMs to abbreviate input for eye-gaze, and further showed that incorporating conversational context significantly improved the efficiency~\cite{cai2022context}. \citet{weinberg2025why} found that in time-pressured scenarios, AAC users were willing to trade a degree of authorship to the LLM for speed gain, while others expressed concerns about authenticity and the risk of AI altering their self-perception~\cite{valencia_less_2023}.
-However, the integration of AI into AAC is not without controversy.
-A recent community consultation highlighted concerns about bias, ownership of output, and data protection, with calls for a code of practice to guide responsible adoption~\cite{griffiths2024use}. \citet{kane_at_2017} emphasizes that AAC users often go to great lengths to preserve self-expression, using humor, timing, and personalization to construct a sense of identity.
-Recent AAC ethics work cautions that LLM-enabled aids risk muddying authorship and reducing opportunities for co-construction if adopted uncritically~\cite{griffiths2025ai}.
-More personalized LLMs for AAC users thus seem to hold promise.
+Within the field of AAC research, several AI-based techniques have been proposed to predict or expand on users' typed messages~\cite{valencia2024compa, valencia_less_2023}. \textit{Kwickchat}~\cite{shen_kwickchat_2022} a sentence-based text entry system that allows AAC users to generate replies with minimal input by predicting sentences based on keyword entry. \citet{cai_using_2023} demonstrated the potential of LLMs to abbreviate input for eye-gaze, and further showed that incorporating conversational context significantly improved the efficiency~\cite{cai2022context}. \citet{weinberg2025why} found that in time-pressured scenarios, some AAC users were willing to trade a degree of authorship to the LLM for speed gain, while others expressed concerns about authenticity and the risk of AI altering their self-perception.
+Other recent community consultation also highlighted concerns about privacy, authorship authenticity, and data governance~\cite{griffiths2024use, valencia_less_2023}, warning that LLM-enabled AAC risk reducing opportunities for co-construction if adopted uncritically~\cite{griffiths2025ai}.

-Outside of AAC, personalization has been shown to enhance relevance and fluency, but also raises concerns around authorship, tone, and control~\cite{peng2024reviewllm, liu2024llms+, salemi2024lamp, yeh2024ghostwriter, li2023teach}.
-These systems increasingly treat personalization as a sociotechnical question, less about optimizing output, and more about who is being represented, when, and with what degree of user agency.